boruroff-cloud/better-xcloud-android/README.md

 # Better xCloud for Android

+> [!WARNING]
+> I only provide Better xCloud on the official repos.
+Don't download it from anywhere else
+> Fake websites:
+>   - betterxcloud.net

 > [!NOTE]
 > The app is still in testing phase.
 Source code will be shared once it reachs stable version 1.0.